Emma Carter Browning

+Early life and education

 Browning was born on October 26, 1910, in Eastland, Texas, to James William Carter and Pamela Lousia Gilbreath.
 She was one of eleven children.
 Her mother died when she was eight, and by the age of fourteen Browning was in charge of the household.
 She went on to attend Abilene Business College at the urging of her father, planning to go into the insurance industry.

+Aviation career

 In 1929 at the Texas Air Fair she rode in an airplane for the first time—an Alexander Eaglerock biplane.

 She met pilot Robert Browning Jr. in 1930 on a blind date—he had recently moved to Abilene from Wichita Falls—and the two were married on December 26, 1932.
 On June 25, 1934, their son Robert "Bobby" M. Browning III was born.
 During the Great Depression, the Brownings made money selling airplane rides, performing in air shows, and barnstorming.
 While Robert flew, Emma would assist as co-pilot or water girl, but over time she began to focus on managing the ground operation.
 The couple managed Abilene Airport, through which they met Amelia Earhart, who stayed with the Brownings while her plane underwent repairs.

 With teaching help from her husband, Browning was certified as a solo pilot in 1939; her first solo flight was in a Taylorcraft biplane.
 The same year, the Brownings's friend Hugh Herndon told them about the government's Civilian Pilot Training Program (CPTP); in September the family flew their Stinson SM-8 to University Airport in Austin.
 They leased the airport from Webb Ruff and founded Browning Aerial Service, Inc., a flight school dedicated to training civilian pilots through the CPTP.
 Browning graduated from a pilot training program sponsored by the Austin Chamber of Commerce in 1940.

 In 1940, Emma and Robert Browning were among the founders of the Texas Flight Training Association, now known as the National Air Transportation Association; they were also involved with the establishment of the Civil Aeronautics Authority in 1941 and the Texas Aeronautics Commission in 1945.

 When World War II broke out, the CPTP was converted to the War Training Service.
 Browning Aerial Service began training pilots for the US Army Air Corps, and it was the only flight school licensed to offer advanced training on the Waco UPF-7.
 At the height of the war, they owned 21 aircraft and employed ten flight instructors.

 In 1946, Browning Aerial Service relocated to Robert Mueller Municipal Airport, where the company, alongside Ragsdale Flying Service, continued to thrive.
 In addition to a flight school, they also offered aircraft storage, maintenance, sales, and charters; Browning Aerial distributed Piper aircraft during the post-war general aviation boom.
 The Brownings also had a 25-year charter with the University of Texas to provide transportation to and from the McDonald Observatory, and contracted with the city to provide service for commercial planes.